-In our Curriculum, we have timetabled 40 minutes of this session called well-being that will be dedicated to the explicit teaching of PEEC.
+In our Curriculum, we have timetabled 40 minutes of this session called Curriculum for Life.
 Though we do run other pastoral programs- Moral Ed, House Assemblies, House families or even the Head of Year (HoY) Assembly, this program will be taught by the Learning Manager (LM).